-Visual Arts MFA alumna Lindsay Delaronde was selected as the City of Victoria’s inaugural Indigenous Artist in Residence in March 2017.
+In addition to being a Visual Arts MFA alumna, Lindsay Delaronde was selected as the City of Victoria’s inaugural Indigenous Artist in Residence in March 2017.
 An Iroquois Mohawk woman born and raised on the Kahnawake reservation outside of Montreal, Delaronde also holds a UVic MA in Indigenous Communities Counselling, and sees both her art and counseling practice as intertwined.

 “I hope to create artworks that reflect the values of this land, which are cultivated and nurtured by the Indigenous peoples of this territory,” she says.
 “I see my role as a way to bring awareness to and acknowledge that reconciliation between Indigenous and non-Indigenous peoples is a process, one in which I can facilitate a collaborative approach for creating strong relationships to produce co-created art projects in Victoria.”

-Delaronde will begin a new position as the Indigenous Resurgence Coordinator for the Faculty of Fine Arts in August 2019.
+Delaronde is now the Indigenous Resurgence Coordinator for the Faculty of Fine Arts.